akhamidogit/dataviz/final-project-part-three.md

             <section>
                  <h2>The Audience</h2>
                  <p class="text-slate-600 leading-relaxed">
-                    My primary audience remained policy-minded graduate students and early-career analysts in fields like economics, public policy, and international affairs.
-This group is trained to question single-cause explanations and appreciate nuance.
-The user interviews confirmed this; they weren't just looking for a simple answer but wanted to see a structured argument.
+                    My primary audience is policy-minded graduate students and early-career analysts.
+This group is trained to look for nuance and question simple explanations.
+The user interviews in Part II confirmed they would immediately seek context and consider alternative factors.
                  </p>
                  <p class="mt-4 text-slate-600 leading-relaxed">
-                    Several design decisions were made specifically for them.
-The inclusion of the "drivers wall" was a direct response to anticipating their skepticism.
-It shows that I've considered factors like income and population growth, which strengthens the credibility of the migration-as-a-catalyst theory.
-Similarly, the indexed line chart for prices was chosen because this audience understands its value for making fair cross-country comparisons.
-The explicit limitations section also respects their analytical training by openly stating the boundaries of the analysis.
+                    This understanding directly shaped the final product.
+For instance, the decision to include the "drivers wall" was to proactively address their skepticism.
+It demonstrates that other key economic variables were considered and found to be following their historical trends, making the migration shock a more plausible catalyst.
+Similarly, the inclusion of an explicit limitations section was crucial for building credibility with an audience that values analytical transparency.
                  </p>
             </section>